ennuicastr/libavjs-webcodecs-polyfill/README.md

 draw `VideoFrame`s.

 libav.js is surprisingly fast for what it is, but it ain't fast.
-All audio codecs work fine, but video struggles. libav.js also currently doesn't support multithreading, so every encoder/decoder is single-threaded.
+All audio codecs work fine, but video struggles.
+This is why support for codecs outside the codec registry was added.

+libav.js also currently doesn't support multithreading, so every encoder/decoder is single-threaded.
 But, multiple libav.js threads can themselves be loaded, so multithreading can still be achieved by using multiple encoders/decoders simultaneously.

 `VideoFrame` is fairly incomplete.
 In particular, nothing to do with color spaces is actually implemented, and nor is cropping.